garrandall/popular-music-data/tracks/welcome-to-the-party-diplo-french-montana-lil-pump-zhavia-ward.md

-I make what you makin' when you sittin' down just movin' packs Make a bitch do jumpin' jacks like she was an acrobat Got these bitches lookin' at me crazy 'cause I got face tats Ooh, drip, drip, drip, I cannot go away for a bitch Drop 5 million on my crib, now Lil Pump is rich as shit, ooh And I'm still on probation, pop a pill I feel amazing You just bluffin', you just hatin'
+I make what you makin' when you sittin' down just movin' packs Make a bitch do jumpin' jacks like she was an acrobat Got these bitches lookin' at me crazy 'cause I got face tats Oh, drip, drip, drip, I cannot go away for a bitch Drop 5 million on my crib, now Lil Pump is rich as shit, oh And I'm still on probation, pop a pill I feel amazing You just bluffin', you just hatin'
 All these diamonds on me skatin'